makersmakingchange/Willow-Joystick/README.md

 ## How to Obtain the Device
 ### 1. Do-it-Yourself (DIY) or Do-it-Together (DIT)

 This is an open-source assistive technology, so anyone is free to build it.
 All of the files and instructions required to build the device are contained within this repository.
-Refer to the Maker Guide below.
+Refer to the Maker Guide below for detailed build instructions.
-As this is a work in progress device not yet published, some files such as User Guide or Maker Guide may not be finished, or even started.

 ### 2. Request a build of this device